Interview and live pictures by Marko Syrjala

 He co-wrote, I think, three of the songs?

-So was Craig already recorded his guitar parts when you came in?
+So had Craig already recorded some guitar parts before you came in?

-So you did play all leads on the album?
+Did you play all guitars on the album?

-How do you like the "Evil or Divine" DVD by yourself?
+How do you like the EVIL OR DIVINE DVD?

 How do I like it?
 I like it a lot!
-That’s really the way the show was, it wasn’t fixed up, there was nothing overdubbed or fixed, that’s like the real live thing with the exception of at the very, very end of "We Rock" I broke a string, and I was playing the gold Strato and it was at the very end of the song it was just like a high note and I went REEHHN, and as soon as the string broke the tremolo went back like this so the whole thing was completely out of tune, I mean it was just unusable.
-So I just punched that part, I took the amp and you can hear when the tones change, and I fixed that part but that was it.
+That’s really the way the show was.
+It wasn’t fixed up; there was nothing overdubbed or fixed, that’s like the real live thing except at the very, very end of “We Rock” I broke a string.
+I was playing the gold Strato, and it was at the very end of the song it was just like a high note, and I went REEHHN, and as soon as the string broke, the tremolo went back like this, so the whole thing was completely out of tune, I mean it was just unusable.
+So I just punched that part, I took the amp, and you can hear when the tones change, and I fixed that part, but that was it.

-Well, Ronnie was pissed off, he hated it.
-I just remember him going "What the fuck is this?"
-It’s kind of a funny video I think, it’s kind of cool in a way, and the front part with the Tenacious D guys is really funny.
-But Ronnie was pissed, when he saw it he was all white and he was like "This is not Dio!"
+Well, Ronnie was pissed off.
+He hated it.
+I just remember him going, “What the fuck is this?”
+It’s kind of a funny video, I think, it’s kind of cool in a way, and the front part with the Tenacious D guys is hilarious.
+But Ronnie was pissed when he saw it, he was all white, and he was like, “This is not Dio!”

-When "Killing the Dragon" came out it was really refreshing to hear up tempo songs from Dio because the music on previous albums "Magica", "Strange Highways" and "Angry Machines" is just heavy, slow and mid tempo stuff which is actually quite boring to be honest?
+When KILLING THE DRAGON came out, it was really refreshing to hear up-tempo songs from Dio because the music on previous albums MAGICA, STRANGE HIGHWAYS, and ANGRY MACHINES was mostly heavy, slow, and mid-tempo stuff, which is actually quite boring, to be honest?

-Well, Ronnie loves that stuff though.
-Sometimes Craig got critisism for not playing with a lot of fire,or whatever, because maybe Ronnie doesn’t want that you know?
-Ronnie was going for faster songs at that time so that may be the reason why "Killing the Dragon" ended up being more up tempo and more guitar shred stuff .
+Well, Ronnie loves that stuff, though.
+Sometimes Craig got criticism for not playing with a lot of fire, or whatever because maybe Ronnie doesn’t want that, you know?
+Ronnie was going for faster songs at that time, so that may be the reason why KILLING THE DRAGON ended up being more up-tempo and more guitar shred stuff.

-We already talked about that earlier but you mentioned then that you are not too satisfied with "Holy Diver Live" album?
+We already talked about this earlier, but you mentioned that you are not too satisfied with the HOLY DIVER LIVE album?

-One interesting thing was that during the "Holy Diver" tour it was announced that you were again official member of Dio, but maybe one day later they took off the statement and denied the whole story.
+One interesting thing was that during the “Holy Diver” tour, it was announced that you were again going to be an official member of Dio, but maybe one day later, they took off the statement and denied the whole story.
 Remember that?

-Well they asked me about the possibility of doing more work with them, doing a new record and I thought, I’ll just keep the option open and we’ll talk about it a little later.
-I was just trying to remember the songs at that point!, Playing guitar is my business you know, this is what I do for a living.
+Well, they asked me about the possibility of doing more work with them, doing a new record, and I thought, I’ll just keep the option open, and we’ll talk about it a little later.
+I was just trying to remember the songs at that point!, Playing guitar is my business, you know, this is what I do for a living.
 When it comes to the other parts of the business, I need help.
-I love working with Ronnie, he’s a great guy and he’s the greatest heavy metal singer there is, tome.
-There’s a lot of great guys, Halford, newer guys and stuff that are amazing, but for me Ronnie is the king.
-He’s onstage and he’s 60- something years old and he’s hitting notes that he hit 30 years ago, the same thing, he’s doing it and that’s pretty amazing, and he’s got lots of energy and he just loves music.
-Bottom line is, I was committed to Whitesnake and very much into what I have been doing with David.
-He and I really have a strong kind of mental connection and I understand what he wants to do.
-He and I musically we see things very similarly.
-I understand that with new Whitesnake songs, there’s a balance you have to get between, we had been writing and we were both into the songs, but when I got home from that tour, he said "Alright let’s get serious".
-The first batch of songs are really interesting and have a rawness that makes makes them fresh.
-Can’t wait ’til they are recorded.
+I love working with Ronnie, he’s a great guy, and he’s the greatest heavy metal singer there is, tome.
+There are many great guys, Halford, newer guys, and amazing stuff, but for me, Ronnie is the king.
+He’s on stage, and he’s 60- something years old, and he’s hitting notes that he hit 30 years ago, the same thing, he’s doing it, and that’s pretty amazing, and he’s got lots of energy, and he just loves music.
+The bottom line is, I was committed to Whitesnake and very much into what I have been doing with David.
+He and I really have a strong kind of mental connection, and I understand what he wants to do.
+He and I musically see things very similarly.
+I understand that with new Whitesnake songs, there’s a balance you have to get between, we had been writing, and we were both into the songs, but when I got home from that tour, he said, “Alright, let’s get serious.”
+The first batch of songs are really interesting, and those have a rawness that makes them fresh.
+I can’t wait ’til they are recorded.

 Maybe that was a good kick for him to really start writing with you for Whitesnake?

 Well were writing before that tour.
 But I don’t know.
-David just decided he’s ready, he wasn’t really ready to get into all that business stuff before this.
-We spent a week together, we wrote four songs then we spent another week together and wrote two songs and then we recorded four of them and they’re gonna end up being included on a live record package that’s got different songs on it like "Deeper the Love" and some stuff that’s not on the DVD.
-The new stuff sounds really cool, like if there could be a cross between some aspects of Deep Purple, some aspects of Coverdale-Page, and old Whitesnake, bluesy-ness but with fire of "87 type stuff and even with some kind of like, something different you know, cause it’s a different person writing and playing on it, or different people.
-I’m really happy about it, it’s just a start you know, the beginning, but we have some new stuff we’ve worked on that’s just amazing, which we will work on when we get back off this tour.
+David just decided he’s ready.
+He wasn’t really ready to get into all that business stuff before this.
+We spent a week together.
+We wrote four songs, then we spent another week together and wrote two songs, and then we recorded four of them, and they’re gonna end up being included on a live record package that’s got different songs on it like “Deeper the Love” and some stuff that’s not on the DVD.
+The new stuff sounds really cool, like if there could be a cross between some aspects of Deep Purple, some aspects of Coverdale-Page, and old Whitesnake, bluesy-ness but with the fire of “87 type stuff and even with some kind of like, something different you know, ’cause it’s a different person writing and playing on it, or different people.
+I’m really happy about it, it’s just a start, you know, the beginning, but we have some new stuff we’ve worked on that’s just amazing, which we will work on when we get back off this tour.